eMOElein/DynamicMusic/README.md

     -- If this filter is not provided it will be ignored. exteriorOnly = true,
     -- If this filter is set the soundbank is only allowed during the ingame hours in the list.
-    -- In the example the soundbank is allowed from 18:00pm until 21:00pm -- It this filter is not provided it will be ignored. hourOfDay = {18,19,20}
+    -- In this example the soundbank is allowed to play from 18:00pm until 21:00pm -- It this filter is not provided it will be ignored. hourOfDay = {18,19,20}
-    -- This filter is only checked it the game is currently in "combat" state.
+    -- This filter is only checked if the game is currently in "combat" state.
     -- Combat tracks are only played if the enemy's name matches with one of the strings listed in this filter.
     -- If this filter is not provided it will be ignored. enemyNames = {